Expert Tips to Create an App that will not Drain the Battery

 Give Close Attention To OS Versions

 Everybody knows that 98.01% of the mobile phones in existence run on either Android or iOS.
 When it comes to Android phones, Manufacturers, a bazillion of them might have tweaked the OS to suit their branding or need.
 As a result, this might affect the battery performance.
-And a considerable amount of developmental changes are required to make sure that the battery consumption is stable.
+And a considerable amount of developmental changes are required from the android developer's end to make sure that the battery consumption is stable.

 Closely Monitor Ad-serving